 - Salt as needed

 - Wash urad dal at least thrice and soak in enough water for 4 hours.

-- Add rava mix well.
-Ensure there are no lumps.
-Add cumin and repeat mixing.
-The consistency of the batter should be thick to get the right crust
+- Fluff up the rice rava well.
+Add it to the batter along with cumin and mix well.
+The consistency of the batter should be thick to get the right crust.

 - Set this aside for about 15 to 45 minutes if you desire.
 Resting the batter makes the dibba rotti soft from inside.

-- Remove the lid and cook till you get a crusty base.
+- Remove the lid and cook till you get a crusty thick golden base.

 - Flip it to the other side and cook till the other side also cooks well and gets a crusty base.

-- Cut to pieces with a sharp knife and serve dibba rotti with chutney or pickle.
+- Serve dibba rotti with any chutney or pickle.